Our first date ended with her car getting towed.

 Could mistakes actually empower you?

-What would it look like if you added up all your mistakes?
 How will you feel on the hot seat on bar day knowing that the sum total of your failures and defeats is greater than its parts?

 Whenever I saw that I missed an issue or got something incorrect, I would be like “ah damn, I didn’t know about that” or “aha, that makes sense” or even “all right, I really need to remember this because I messed this up last time too” (which is why you shouldn’t be afraid to redo problems to make sure you actually get it).